 |68,000 IOPS||40,000 IOPS|

-In case you still have doubts on the UFS 3.0, here’s a small clip that will hopefully help you out.
+In case you still have doubts about the UFS 3.0, here’s a small clip that will hopefully help you out.

 Although iQOO was the early adopter, there are several phones that bear UFS 3.1 storage.

-List of Best phones with UFS 3.1 storage
+List of best phones with UFS 3.1 storage in 2021

 - Samsung Galaxy S20 FE

 - Poco F2 Pro

 - Realme X50 Pro Player Edition